zpirzada/azure-container-networking/README.md

 # Overview
 Aqua sets up networking for containers running in Azure VMs.
-The current implementation doies the following<br>
+The current implementation does the following<br>
 1. Implements the interface published by docker's libnetwork.

 # Usage